ircam-ismm/node-libpd/README.md

 ## Todos

-- list devices and choose device
+- list devices and choose device, is a portaudio problem
-- midi event ? (probably not)
+- midi event ? is there some real-world use case
 - support pd externals, if only possible...
 - rebuild portaudio without jack on linux